-The Audit Committee has policies and procedures to assess the suitability, objectivity and independence of the external auditor to safeguard the quality and reliability of audited financial statements.

-Provision of Non-Audit Services

-- √ The EA Policy has outlined the circumstances and the approval threshold/ process for the engagement of the External Auditors or its affiliates to perform non-audit services that are not, and are not perceived to be, in conflict with the role of the External Auditors.
-This excludes audit related work in compliance with statutory requirements. - ✓ Before appointing the External Auditors or its affiliates to undertake any non-audit services, considerations would be given as to whether such appointment would create a threat to the External Auditors' independence or objectivity on the statutory audit of the Company's financial statements, including any safeguards that are available to address such a threat. - ✓ A former key audit partner is required to observe a cooling-off period of at least three (3) years only before being appointed as a member of the AC.
+MCCG Practices Applications by VSTECS Practice 9.3 cont'd Provision of Non-Audit Services The Audit Committee has policies and procedures to assess the suitability, objectivity and independence of the external auditor to safeguard the quality and reliability of audited financial statements.
+The EA Policy has outlined the circumstances and the approval threshold process for the engagement of the External Auditors or its affiliates to perform non-audit services that are not, and are not perceived to be, in conflict with the role of the External Auditors.
+This excludes audit related work in compliance with statutory requirements.
+APPLIED Before appointing the External Auditors or its affiliates to undertake an non-audit services, considerations would be given as to whether such appointment would create a threat to the External Auditors' independence or objectivity on the statutory audit of the Company's financial statements including any safeguards that are available to address such a threat.
+A former key audit partner is required to observe a cooling-off period of a least three (3) years only before being appointed as a member of the AC.

-Risk Management and Internal Control Framework
+(5) Risk Management and Internal Control Framework

-The board should establish an effective risk management and internal control framework.

-✓ A Management Committee known as the ERM Committee, which reports directly to the AC, was established by the Board with the primary responsibility of ensuring the effective functioning of the adopted ERM Framework.

-- √ The ERM Committee advises the AC and the Board on a regular basis on areas of high risk and the adequacy of compliance and control procedures throughout the Group. - ✓ For FYE 2024, there were four (4) ERM Meetings conducted to review all the risk inputs given through all quarters of the year for all risks together with the impact recorded for risk-ranking purpose.
-The ERM Committee had also attended and worked on to the risk elements reference as requested by the Internal Auditors. - √ The Directors are responsible for the Group's system of internal controls and its effectiveness.
+MCCG Practices Applications by VSTECS Practice 10.1 The board should establish an effective risk management and internal control framework.
+A Management Committee known as the ERM Committee, which reports directly to the AC, was established by the Board with the primary responsibility of ensuring the effective functioning of the adopted ERM Framework.
+APPLIED The ERM Committee advises the AC and the Board on a regular basis on areas of high risk and the adequacy of compliance and control procedures throughout the Group.
+For FYE 2024, there were four (4) ERM Meetings conducted to review all the risk inputs given through all quarters of the year for all risks together with the impact recorded for risk-ranking purpose.
+The ERM Committee had also attended and worked on to the risk elements reference as requested by the Internal Auditors.
+The Directors are responsible for the Group's system of internal controls and its effectiveness.
 The principal aim of the system of internal controls is the management of financial and business risks that are significant to the fulfilment of the Group's business objectives, which is to enhance the value of shareholders' investment and safeguarding the Group's assets.